 CPU Core Count

-FDTD Solutions will try and use all of your CPU cores to run as quickly as possible.
-However, as we learned above, the FDTD simulation is memory bandwidth limited, so adding more cores does not always make the simulation go faster.
+Our simulation tools will try and use all of your CPU cores to run as quickly as possible.
+However, as we learned above, our simulation is memory bandwidth limited, so adding more cores does not always make the simulation go faster.
 The speedup that most users see when moving to higher core count CPUs is most often due to other (memory related) improvements to the CPU architecture.

 Most CPUs’ support hyper-threading, which allows the operating system to treat each physical CPU core as two logical cores.
 This feature does not provide any speed increase for FDTD simulations because the overall performance bottleneck is the data transfer rate between the CPU and RAM, not the actual computing capability of the cores.